 I'm a short-fingered vulgarian.
-Or at least I'm short-fingered—along with my hands, my wealth and power are minuscule, and I like to think of myself as somewhat refined.
-But I have small hands and, to match, feet sized six-and-a-half.
+Or at least I'm short-fingered—along with my digits, my wealth and power are minuscule, and I like to think of myself as somewhat refined.
+Yet I do have small hands and, to match, feet sized six-and-a-half.
 (A lot of companies don't offer men's shoes that low.)

 The most recent offering arrived earlier this year, before his decision to go after the Republican presidential nomination.
 Like the other packages, this one included a circled hand [in a photograph] and the words, also written in gold Sharpie: “See, not so short!”
 I sent the picture back by return mail with a note attached, saying, “Actually, quite short.”
 Which I can only assume gave him fits.

 Even if you believe Trump when he said in his scripted quasi-apology for the tape that "these words [from 2005] don't reflect who I am," his hatred of criticism of his short fingers does reflect who he is.
 It reveals the definition of toxic masculinity he's adopted and clung to.
 (Though not one he originated.)
 It is the same toxic masculinity that leads directly to the words he said in 2005 and many other times.
 And it is also one his detractors still rely upon.

 If how we speak about those we think the least of reveals the most about who we are (as it could for Trump in regards to how he speaks about women, Muslims and democracy itself, to name a few), then how people who despise Donald Trump speak of him reveals the same about them.